Proactive Lake Management Tips to Naturally Manage Water Quality

 Reduce Nutrient Loading

 To reduce nutrient loading, it’s also important to establish a beneficial vegetative buffer comprised of native grasses, rushes, and flowering plants like pickerelweed and cardinal flower around your waterbody.
 Ideal buffers should extend at least 3-5 feet around the edge of the shoreline and should be allowed to grow around 18 inches tall.
 Buffers help naturally filter nutrients before they enter a lake or pond and help stabilize dirt and sediment.
-However, if erosion becomes a chronic issues, it is possible to halt it using a new system called SOX Solutions.
-Comprised of knitted mesh technology, SOX systems secure dirt and sediment for more than five years.
-And because SOX can be planted with grass or sod, the premium system blends seamlessly into the existing landscape.
+However, if erosion becomes a chronic issue, it is possible to repair damage by using bioengineered living shoreline technologies.
+These repair technologies rebuild the shoreline and help regain lost land while restabilizing the shoreline.

 The positive benefits of shoreline stabilization can be further enhanced by the introduction of a lake or pond aeration system.
 Aeration systems are available in many forms, including floating fountains, which spray water into the air for surface aeration, and submersed aerators, which pump air to the bottom of the waterbody to encourage circulation in the water column.
 Both of these systems create conditions that convert nutrients to forms that cannot sustain algae or aquatic weeds.
 Likewise, a more premium new solution called nanobubble technology can offer long-lasting oxygenation while eliminating undesirable nutrients and toxins present in the waterbody.